Bulkeley Stadium, Gone But Not Forgotten

 Bulkeley Stadium, Hartford, Connecticut, 1928.

-Morgan G. Bulkeley Stadium was a sports venue in Hartford, Connecticut, and the site of Babe Ruth’s final ballgame.
-Bulkeley Stadium was home to the Hartford Baseball Club, a minor league team who were nicknamed the Senators, the Bees and then the Chiefs.
-Major league stars and the “who’s who” of baseball made exhibition game appearances at Hartford’s former stadium.
+Morgan G. Bulkeley Stadium was once a major sports venue in Hartford, Connecticut.
+It was the site of Babe Ruth’s final ballgame and thousands of minor league games.
+Bulkeley Stadium served as the home of the Hartford Baseball Club, a minor league team nicknamed the Senators, the Bees, the Laurels and then the Chiefs.
+Major league stars and amateurs from all around the world made appearances at Hartford’s most historic stadium.

 Map of baseball venues throughout Hartford’s history, 2004.

-A block to the east of Bulkeley Stadium was the ballpark’s original site; Wethersfield Avenue Grounds, also referred to as Hartford Baseball Park, the Hartford Base Ball Grounds, or simply the Hartford Grounds.
-Each of these names were used interchangeably.
-In March of 1896, Manager William Barnie of the Hartford Baseball Club constructed a grandstand on the south side of the city measuring 150 feet wide and 20 feet tall.
-In December of 1905, James H. Clarkin purchased the Hartford Senators and leased the Wethersfield Avenue Grounds.
-At the time, the diamond was “regarded as the finest in this section of the country.”
+A block east of Bulkeley Stadium was the ballpark’s original site; Wethersfield Avenue Grounds – also referred to as Hartford Baseball Park, Hartford Base Ball Grounds, or the Hartford Grounds.
+In March of 1896, Hartford’s Manager William Barnie led the construction a grandstand on the south side of the city, measuring 150 feet wide and 20 feet tall.
+In December of 1905, James H. Clarkin purchased the Hartford Senators and leased Wethersfield Avenue Grounds.
+At the time, the diamond was, “regarded as the finest in this section of the country,” according to the Hartford Courant.

 Barnie secures Wethersfield Avenue Grounds, 1896.